Affiliate links on Android Authority may earn us a commission. Learn more.

 The Ring 3 and Ring 3 Plus also add support for 5GHz Wi-Fi.
-Older Ring products only support 2.4GHz.
+Newer Ring products only support 2.4GHz.
 This is a nice upgrade, which makes it more compatible with modern Wi-Fi networks and routers.
 I experienced a rock-solid wireless connection during my time with the Ring 3 Plus.

 A couple of bummers.
 First battery life.
 I’ve found the battery lasts about 30 days.
 With a six-hour charge time, that’s a huge gap in coverage once per month.
 Use your home’s preexisting power if at all possible.
 Moreover, the quality of video captured at night leaves a lot to be desired.
 Footage is grainy and details are easily lost in the noise.

 See also: Best smart home gadgets you can buy

 How much do the Ring doorbell plans cost?